Relative $K$-theory for $C^*$-algebras: Abstract

 \section{Abstract}

 Given C$^*$-algebras $A$ and $B$ and a $^*$-homomorphism $\phi:A\to B$, we adopt the portrait of the relative $K$-theory $K_*(\phi)$ due to Karoubi using Banach categories and Banach functors.
 We show that the elements of the relative groups may be represented in a simple form.
-We prove the existence of two six-term exact sequences, and we use these sequences to deduce the fact that the relative theory is isomorphic, in a natural way, to the $K$-theory of the mapping cone of $\phi$ as an excision result.
+We prove the existence of two six-term exact sequences, and we use these sequences to deduce the fact that the relative theory is isomorphic, in a natural way, to the $K$-theory of the mapping cone.